PedroMarianoAlmeida/offical-turbo-v1/README.md

 - [x] Add the Use Again and refresh the page (check daily usage) - Fix inconsistencies between server and client side
 - [x] Create a happy path with buttons
 - [x] Deploy
+- [x] Improve general UI
+  - [x] Create a Step Progress UI (Put in new-image/layout)
+  - [x] Add Default padding (at least on forms)
+  - [-] Add max width on forms (and centralize?) - After the container I don't think that it is necessary anymore

 #### Tech Debit